sumup-oss/circuit-ui/.changeset/smart-yaks-walk.md

 '@sumup/circuit-ui': minor
 ---

 Added a `z-index` to the NotificationToasts so they always float above other content.
+Requires updating to `@sumup/design-tokens@3.3.0`.